Our Review Process

 A person with a higher level of blood sugar would tend to look haggard, and weak and would have a rapid loss of weight without any apparent cause.

 An unnatural level of glucose, whether it is on the higher side or it is lower than tolerable limits will have its effects on your actions.
 Glucose content in your body provides you with energy, if the glucose levels are not correct, you may face extreme fatigue and irritation.
 This will harm your performance both in your professional and private life.
+Also know about fasting blood sugar level.

 As is evident, alcohol has a complex effect on a person’s metabolic system and glucose levels.
 Light to moderate intake of alcohol is acceptable as the impact on the glucose content in the body is not so radical.
 However, one must take ample care to maintain the glucose level in the body in a stable range and need to be diligent while consuming alcohol while fasting or in a ketogenic stage.
+Also know about normal sugar level.